 Industry Analytics India

-Manufacturing analytics in India tracks OEE (Overall Equipment Effectiveness), production output vs plan, quality rejection rates, downtime causes, and cost per unit across factory operations.
-With India's manufacturing push under Make in India and PLI schemes, analytics helps factories improve throughput, reduce waste, and meet quality benchmarks required for domestic and export markets.
+Manufacturing analytics in India tracks OEE, production output, rejection rates, downtime causes, and cost per unit across factory operations.
+With India's $450 billion manufacturing sector growing under Make in India and PLI schemes, tools like FireAI connect Tally and shopfloor data to deliver real-time dashboards — helping SME factories improve throughput by 10–20% without dedicated IT teams.

 India's manufacturing sector contributes around 17% of GDP, and government initiatives like Make in India, PLI (Production Linked Incentive) schemes, and the National Manufacturing Policy are driving factory modernisation.
 Analytics is central to this transformation — enabling data-driven production planning, predictive maintenance, and quality control across Indian manufacturing operations.